dwij-2811/E-commerce-Web-Application-Backend/README.md

 ## Deployment CI/CD

-To deploy the backend simply run deploy.bat
+To deploy the backend activate venv and run `zappa update`

 The api is deployed on Lambda on AWS to take advantage of the serverless infrastructure.
 Lambda is scallable, cheap and easy to deploy.

-We user SAM(Serverless Application Model) CLI provided by AWS to automate the deployment.
+We use Zappa to deploy the flask app with ease to aws lambda

 ## TO-DO